SteveNoyes/kbdDrumKit/README.txt

 # Keyboard Drum Kit

+## Installation
+none

+## Description

 A simple interactive keyboard that plays by using the home row of keys.

-## Installation

-What your application does,
-Why you used the technologies you used,
-Some of the challenges you faced and features you hope to implement in the future.
+Using:

+JavaScript
+CSS
+HTML

+## Challenges & Future Implementation

+maybe do a full keyboard so you can type things like 'normal' and it will work for every key

 ## Usage